jacob-8/kitbook/packages/kitbook/src/docs/3-component-variants.md

 }
 ```

-When you want to share `_meta` configuration across variants, export a `shared_meta` object which will apply to all variants except for properties specifically overwritten in the variant defintion itself:
+When you want to share `_meta` configuration across variants, export a `shared_meta` object which will apply to all variants except for properties specifically overwritten in a variant's defintion:

 ```ts
 import type { Variant, VariantMeta } from 'kitbook'